PurpleCloud-MT/General/Solutions/offensive_manual.md

     * Value of secret **user**: servicepurplecloud@cloudexec.onmicrosoft.com
     * Value of secret **credential**: PurpleCloudDragon123
 * You got yourself plaintext credentials for the PurpleCloud service account
-* Use these credentials to login to the azure portal:
+* Use these credentials to login to the Azure portal:

 ![](https://i.imgur.com/g2T1jR4.png)
 * Once logged in, navigate to 'All resources'.